 However keeping accurate records of your business is not only vital to the well being of your business but also a statutory obligation, an absolute requirement laid down in law by HMRC.
 A necessary evil.

-HMRC are moving to Digital Record Keeping from 2019 with those with a turnover above the VAT threshold (£85,000) the first to be affected.
-But, from 2020 most other businesses and many landlords will be required to electronically deliver figures to HMRC on a quarterly basis.
+HMRC moved to Digital Record Keeping from 2019 with those with a turnover above the VAT threshold (£85,000) the first to be affected.
+But, from 2021 most other businesses and many landlords will be required to electronically deliver figures to HMRC on a quarterly basis.
 My bookkeeping service will of course ensure that there is a system to accurately record your business transactions and ensure that the necessary figures are submitted and if you wish to keep the records yourself I will help you choose the right software and guide you as to how to use it effectively.

 Digital records also means that you have access to live data about your business which enables you to make effective decisions about your business.
 You can also give me instant and ongoing access to this data which means I can offer advice as well.